klane/databall/docs/_pages/feature-selection.md

 # Select Features Automatically

 The code below uses [`SelectKBest`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) to select the 10 best attributes accoring to the [ANOVA F-value](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html#sklearn.feature_selection.f_classif).
-The majority of the selected attributes deal with points (SRS, plus/minus, etc).
+The majority of the selected attributes deal with points (SRS, offensive rating, etc).
 The only attribute selected not directly related to points is the weighted sum of the four factors.
-The four factors are weighted according the Oliver's selected weights (discussed during [data wrangling](data-wrangling.md)) and combined into a single metric as:
+The four factors are weighted according to Oliver's selected weights (discussed during [data wrangling](data-wrangling.md)) and combined into a single metric as:

 $$FF=0.4*EFG\% + 0.2*OREB\% + 0.15*FTR - 0.25*TOV\%$$